coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 - **Scalable Infrastructure**: Amazon EMR allows you to resize clusters dynamically based on your workload.
 Whether you're processing a small dataset or performing complex analytics on petabytes of data, you can scale your clusters up or down to optimize both performance and cost.

 - **Cost Efficiency**: With EMR, you only pay for the resources you use while your jobs are running, making it cost-efficient for a wide range of use cases.
 Additionally, AWS Graviton-based instances offer a price-performance advantage, delivering up to 40% better performance for certain types of workloads compared to traditional x86 instances.

+- **Integrated with AWS Ecosystem**: Amazon EMR integrates seamlessly with other AWS services like Amazon S3 (for storage), Amazon RDS (for relational databases), AWS Glue (for data cataloging), and Amazon Redshift (for analytics).
+This allows for an end-to-end solution for big data processing and analytics in the cloud.